comp110-lytle/comp110/site/resources/syllabus.md

 ## Feedback

 If you have suggestions on how to improve the course or just want to leave some positive, encouraging feedback for the TAs or I, please give us feedback.
 If you make a suggestion we're able to act on, while we still have time to, we're more than happy to!

+## Accessibility Resources & Services

+[Accessibility Resources and Service](ars@unc.edu) (ARS) receives requests for accommodations, and through the Student and Applicant Accommodations Policy determines eligibility and identifies reasonable accommodations for students with disabilities and/or chronic medical conditions to mitigate or remove the barriers experienced in accessing University courses, programs and activities.

+ARS also offers its Testing Center resources to students and instructors to facilitate the implementation of testing accommodations. **Please book your quizzes and final at the testing center at the beginning of the semester!**

 ## Title IX Resources